Michael Velchik

-Michael Velchik is an American lawyer, currently serving as senior counsel at the US Department of Justice.
+Michael Velchik is an American lawyer, currently serving as senior counsel at the US Department of Justice's civil division.
+During the first Trump Administration, Velchik served as deputy associate counsel to the president.

 Early life and education

 Velchik is from Oakton, Virginia, and attended St. Albans School, graduating in 2008.
 He later attended Harvard University, receiving his Bachelor of Arts in 2012 and his Juris Doctor in 2016.
 Velchik was a member of the Harvard men's lightweight rowing team.

-As a senior in 2011, he submitted a Latin paper from the perspective of Hitler for an assignment.
+As an undergraduate senior in 2011, he submitted a Latin paper from the perspective of Adolf Hitler for an assignment.
 Velchik was subsequently asked by his professor to redo the paper.
 Velchik delivered the Latin address at Harvard's 2012 commencement ceremony.

+Prior to entering law school, in an email to a friend, Velchik described Hitler's autobiography Mein Kampf as "my favorite book I’ve read this year" according to correspondence obtained by The Boston Globe.

 Career

+Second Trump administration

 In 2025, during the second Trump Administration, Velchik joined the Department of Justice as senior counsel.

 In May 2025, he defended the administration's invocation of the Alien Enemies Act against illegal immigrants.

+Harvard v.
+Department of Health and Human Services and Harvard Faculty Chapter v.
+U.S. Department of Justice

-He is one of the leading figures in the administration's actions against Harvard University, which included cancelling federal grants and contracts on the basis of the university's alleged violations of civil rights law by purported fostering of antisemitism on campus.
-Velchik was the sole lawyer arguing against the university and American Association of University Professors in Boston in July 2025.
+Velchik is one of the leading figures in the administration's actions against Harvard University, which included cancelling federal grants and contracts on the basis of the university's alleged violations of civil rights law by purported fostering of antisemitism on campus.
+Velchik was the sole lawyer arguing in Boston against the university and American Association of University Professors in July 2025, where he claimed the case was primarily a contract dispute and should be heard before the Federal Court of Claims, adding that the administration had the right to cancel funding as Harvard had displayed "a wanton indifference to antisemitism."

+In September 2025, District Judge Allison D. Burroughs ruled the Trump Administration had unlawfully cancelled nearly $3 billion in grants to Harvard University, ruling the administration had used accusations of antisemitism as a "smokescreen" to attack the school.
+The ruling determined the administration's had violated Harvard's First Amendment and due process rights.
+In an April 2026 brief filed with the First Circuit US Court of Appeals in Boston, Velchik argued "the Government is not required to continue giving taxpayer dollars to universities that have demonstrated deliberate indifference to antisemitic conduct and discrimination on campus."